 - Pigs4Ever - Gifts, Supplies and Resources for Pot Belly Pigs

-Pigs4Ever's company mission is to offer you the most up to date information available on the care and well being of pet pot bellied pigs.
-This website practically has eveything you need to know about pot bellies.
+Pigs4Ever's company mission is to offer you the most up-to-date information available on the care and well-being of pet potbellied pigs.
+This website practically has everything you need to know about potbellied pigs.

 They need to be sheared yearly and vaccinated.
-They need regular hoof trimmig and deworming.
-The sheep can live on smaller plots, and are great 'lawnmowers' because when they eat grass they nicely trim it instead of pulling it out of the ground.
+They need regular hoof trimming and deworming.
+The sheep can live on smaller plots and are great 'lawnmowers' because when they eat grass they nicely trim it instead of pulling it out of the ground.

-Babydolls are easy keppers as far as sheep go.
+Babydolls are easy keepers as far as sheep go.
 They need good quality hay or can eat grass that grows from the ground and still keep healthy.

-Miniature Donkeys are becoming very popular, well, how could they not?
+Miniature donkeys are becoming very popular and, well, how could they not?
 They're adorable!
-Donkeys are friendly and have a loving nature, more like a dog than a horse.
+Donkeys are friendly and have a loving nature; they're really more like a dog than a horse.

 Miniatures need a secure area, with at least a three-sided shelter to keep them safe.
 Being prey animals, they need a safe area to protect them.
 They also like to be in herds, so give them a companion.
-It dosent neccesarily have to be another donkey, though.
-I can be another peaceful herd animal such as a goat.
+It doesn't necessarily have to be another donkey, though.
+It can be another peaceful herd animal such as a goat.

 Donkeys mostly eat hay and graze on grass.
-They need a low-protien hay.
+They need low-protein hay.
 They also need salt blocks as a supplement.
-They are fairly easy keepers, and love their food.
-One thing to watch out for is if they aren't eating like normal, because that indicates there is something wrong.
+They are fairly easy keepers and love their food.
+One thing to watch out for is if they aren't eating like normal because that indicates there is something wrong.